MauroGonzalez51/AttributeBasedAccessControl-ABAC/README.md

 # Why?

 Just saw this on social media, and I wanted to implement it myself.
-Somehow I ended very happy with the it.
+Somehow I ended very happy with the result.

 # Improvements?